Digicreon/Arkiv/README.md

 - Create an [IAM](https://aws.amazon.com/iam/) user with read-write access to this bucket.
 - Install the [AWS-CLI](https://aws.amazon.com/cli/) program and [configure it](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html).

-Install on Ubuntu:
+Install AWS-CLI on Ubuntu:
 ```shell
 # apt-get install awscli
 ```

-Configuration of the program:
+Configuration of the program (you will be asked for the AWS user's access key and secret key):
 ```shell
 # aws configure
 ```